Little Magnetic Book: Magnetic Born-Oppenheimer approximation

 We would like to understand the analogy between \eqref{Lfh} and \eqref{original}.
 In particular even the formal dimensional reduction does not seem to be as clear as in the electric case.
 Let us write the operator valued symbol of $\mathfrak{L}_{h}$.
 For $(x,\xi)\in\R^n \times\R^n$, we introduce the electro-magnetic Laplacian acting on $\sL^2(\R^n, \dx t)$:

 Denoting by $\mu_{1}(x,\xi)=\mu(x,\xi)$ its lowest eigenvalue we would like to replace $\mathfrak{L}_{h}$ by the $m$-dimensional pseudo-differential operator:

 This can be done modulo $\mathcal{O}(h)$ (see \cite{Martinez07}).
-Nevertheless we do not have an obvious comparison as in \eqref{lbBOE} so that the microlocal behavior of the eigenfunctions with respect to $s$ is not directly reachable (we can not directly apply the exponential estimates of \cite{Martinez94} due to the possible essential spectrum, see Asumption \ref{confining}).
+Nevertheless we do not have an obvious comparison as in \eqref{lbBOE} so that the microlocal behavior of the eigenfunctions with respect to $s$ is not directly reachable (we can not directly apply the exponential estimates of \cite{Martinez94} due to the possible essential spectrum, see Assumption \ref{confining}).
 In particular we shall prove that the remainder $\mathcal{O}(h)$ is indeed small when acting on the eigenfunctions and then estimate it precisely.
+In addition, the point of view presented below is rather self-contained and do not assume more that the elements of pseudo-differential calculus.